-Goal 3: The preservation of the County's historic and cultural resources.
+Goal 3: The preservation of the Town's historic and cultural resources.

-- Objective 1: Consider requiring a site evaluation by a State approved archeologist for development proposals on or near a known archeological and burial site. - Objective 2: Prohibit development on identified archeological and burial sites. - Objective 3: Evaluate the impacts of development proposals on historic buildings and sites in the Town and mitigate those impacts whenever possible. - Objective 4: Encourage Columbia County to work with the Town to create and maintain an inventory of the remaining historic and archaeological sites and structures throughout the Town. - Objective 5: Assist local organizations in the promotion of historic and cultural resources within the Town. - Objective 6: Assist local historical societies and museums in preserving structures and artifacts that reflect Towns past.
+- Objective 1: Require a site evaluation by a State approved archeologist for development proposals on or near a known archeological or burial site. - Objective 2: Prohibit development on identified archeological and burial sites. - Objective 3: Evaluate the impacts of development proposals on historic buildings and sites in the Town and mitigate those impacts whenever possible. - Objective 4: Encourage Columbia County to create and maintain an inventory of the remaining historic and archaeological sites and structures throughout the County. - Objective 5: Assist local organizations in the promotion of historic and cultural resources within the Town. - Objective 6: Assist local historical societies and museums in preserving structures and artifacts that reflect the Town's past.